Nile Rodgers: 1970s: Formation of Chic, "Le Freak", Sister Sledge

 The success of Chic's first singles led Atlantic to offer Rodgers and Edwards the opportunity to produce any act on its roster.
-They chose Sister Sledge, whose 1979 album, We Are Family, peaked at No. 3 and remained on the charts well into 1980.
-The first two singles, "He's the Greatest Dancer" and the title cut "We Are Family" both reached No. 1 on the R&B chart, and No. 6 and No. 2, respectively on the Pop chart.
+They chose Sister Sledge, whose 1979 album, We Are Family, hit No. 3 on the Billboard chart, charting well into 1980.
+The first two singles, "He's the Greatest Dancer" and the title cut "We Are Family" both reached No. 1 on the R&B chart, and No. 6 and No. 2, respectively on the pop chart.
 In April 2018, "We Are Family" was selected to be preserved in the Library of Congress.